Yuan dynasty: Impact

 A rich cultural diversity developed during the Yuan dynasty.
 The major cultural achievements were the development of drama and the novel and the increased use of the written vernacular.
 Arts and culture also greatly developed and flourished during the Yuan dynasty.
 There was a widespread introduction of blue and white painted porcelain, as well as a major change to Chinese painting.
 The political unity of China and much of central Asia promoted trade between East and West.
 The Mongols' extensive West Asian and European contacts produced a fair amount of cultural exchange.
 The other cultures and peoples in the Mongol Empire also very much influenced China.
 It had significantly eased trade and commerce across Asia until its decline; the communications between Yuan dynasty and its ally and subordinate in Persia, the Ilkhanate, encouraged this development.
 Buddhism had a great influence in the Yuan government, and the Tibetan-rite Tantric Buddhism had significantly influenced China during this period.
 The Muslims of the Yuan dynasty introduced Middle Eastern cartography, astronomy, medicine, clothing, and cuisine in East Asia.
 Eastern crops such as carrots, turnips, new varieties of lemons, eggplants, and melons, high-quality granulated sugar, and cotton were all either introduced or successfully popularized during the Yuan dynasty.

 Western musical instruments were introduced to enrich Chinese performing arts.
 From this period dates the conversion to Islam, by Muslims of Central Asia, of growing numbers of Chinese in the northwest and southwest.
 Nestorianism and Roman Catholicism also enjoyed a period of toleration.
-Buddhism (especially Tibetan Buddhism) flourished, although Taoism endured certain persecutions in favor of Buddhism from the Yuan government.
+Buddhism (especially Tibetan Buddhism) flourished, although Taoism endured certain persecutions in favour of Buddhism from the Yuan government.
 Confucian governmental practices and examinations based on the Classics, which had fallen into disuse in north China during the period of disunity, were reinstated by the Yuan court, probably in the hope of maintaining order over Han society.
 Advances were realized in the fields of travel literature, cartography, geography, and scientific education.